AI-native IT operations

 → draft ready in 8s · review and publish

-"All P1s in the payments service last quarter."
+"All P1s in payments last quarter."
 "What ran on the gateway during the 3am page?"
-Argus reads it.
+I read it.
 No query DSL, no filter pyramid.

 "show me on-call escalations that paged twice last week"